Dulwich High School of Visual Arts and Design: Students

-The student body is just over 650 students.

 Year 7 intake is streamed into half local area intake and half visual arts and design specialist intake.

 Students are picked for the specialist stream based on portfolio, interview, and academic history.
 Interview times for year 6 students applying for year 7 occur twice a year.
 Years 7 and 8 students receive additional allocated class time for visual arts lessons.

 School life

 The school focuses on the "3 Rs" as its core guiding principle: Respect, Relationships, and Responsibility.
 Students come from a diverse range of cultural, ethnic, and economic backgrounds.
-The school is known for its acceptance of all kinds of people and is recognized as a "Proud School" which promotes equality of LGBTI-identifying people.
+The school is known for its acceptance of all kinds of people and is recognised as a "Proud School" which promotes equality of LGBTI-identifying people.
 Diversity Day is an anticipated event in the school calendar.

-Student leadership

-Prefect body

-The prefecture at DHSVAD consists of eight year 12 students who are elected by both their fellow students and teachers.